tweekmonster/fzf-filemru/README.md

 `git ls-tree` to display files after MRU files (and before other found files), and ignores repository submodule directories.

+`UpdateMru` is a utility command that allows you to manually update the MRU.

 MRU files are tracked in `$XDG_CACHE_HOME/fzf_filemru`.
 A timestamp (rounded to 2 minute intervals) and selection count is used to determine recency and frequency.